-- 7) Install the new drier. - 8) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 9) Evacuate the system, and charge it with refrigerant.
-For air-cooled and water-cooled models, see the nameplate for the required refrigerant charge.
-For remote air-cooled models, see the charge label in the machine compartment. - 10) Cut the leads of the solenoid allowing enough lead length to reconnect using closed end connectors. - 11) Connect the new solenoid leads. - 12) Attach the solenoid to the valve body, and secure it with a screw. - 13) Replace the panels in their correct positions. - 14) Turn on the power supply.
+- 7) Install the new drier. - 8) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 9) Evacuate the system and charge it with refrigerant.
+See the charge label in the machine compartment. - Cut the leads of the solenoid allowing enough lead length to reconnect using closed end connectors. - 11) Connect the new solenoid leads. - 12) Attach the solenoid to the valve body and secure it with a screw. - 13) Replace the panels in their correct positions. - 14) Turn on the power supply.